el-bob-o/FFXIAddons-1/autowsmb/README.md

 1. //awsmb setspellpriority fire vi,50,thunder vi,50,water vi,50,fire v,40,blizzard iii,30

-When there is a liquefaction skillchain, will try to burst Fire VI and Fire V after 4 seconds.
+When there is a liquefaction skillchain, will try to burst Fire VI and Fire V after casting Fire VI + 3 seconds.
+Use //awsmb fastcast (value) to set your fastcast value so that the casting time can be calculated correctly.

-2. //awsmb setmbdelay 10

-When there is a darkness skillchain, will only burst Water VI since delay is more than 8